hbctraining/Peak_analysis_workshop/lessons/04_peak_annotation_and_visualization.md

 ## Learning Objectives

-* Annotate peaks with genomic features using Chipseeker.
+* Annotate peaks with genomic features using Chipseeker
-* Visualize annotations and compare peak coverage between experimental groups.
+* Visualize annotations and compare peak coverage between experimental groups
-* Explore biological content using functional enrichment analysis.

-## Overview
+## Peak annotation

-Understanding the biological questions addressed by ChIP-seq experiments begins with annotating peaks and comparing differences between experimental groups.
-ChIPseeker, a Bioconductor package in R, facilitates the annotation of genomic features and nearest genes to peaks.
-It provides tools for visualization, peak profile comparisons, and coverage analyses between experimental conditions.

-Additionally, ChIPseeker can assess sample concordance, perform functional annotations, and infer cooperative regulation.
-For instance, overlapping data from two binding proteins may indicate interaction in regulating gene expression or chromosomal remodeling.
+Understanding the biological questions addressed by ChIP-seq experiments begins with annotating the genomic regions we have identifed as peaks with genomic context.
+Because many cis-regulatory elements are close to transcription start sites of their targets, it is common to associate each peak to its nearest gene, either upstream or downstream.
+[ChIPseeker](https://bioconductor.org/packages/release/bioc/vignettes/ChIPseeker/inst/doc/ChIPseeker.html) is an R Bioconductor package for annotating peaks.
+Additionally, it has various visualization functions to assess peak coverage over chromosomes and profiles of peaks binding to TSS regions.

+Some features of ChIPseeker include:
+* Comparing results in batch; across replicates or between experimental groups
+* Perform functional annotations, and infer cooperative regulation
-ChIPseeker also supports querying the GEO database to compare experimental datasets with publicly available ChIP-seq data and offers statistical testing for significant overlaps among datasets.
+* Supports querying the GEO database to compare experimental datasets with publicly available ChIP-seq data and offers statistical testing for significant overlaps among datasets.

-This tutorial demonstrates how to use ChIPseeker to annotate peaks, visualize features, compare profiles, and perform functional analyses to explore the biological context of a dataset.
+In this lesson we **demonstrate how to use ChIPseeker to annotate peaks, visualize features, and compare profiles** to help us explore the biological context of our dataset.

 ## Analyzing peaks in a single sample